syedsadman16/Online-Restaurant-Backend/README.md

 ./mvnw spring-boot:run
 ```

-You can then the backend here: http://localhost:8080/
+You can then run the backend here: http://localhost:8080/

 ### Technologies Used
 - Spring Boot (Maven)